kroma-network/kroma-specs/specs/experimental/zk-fault-dipute-game/overview.md

      *
      * @param _l1BlockHash   The block hash of L1 at the time the output L2 block was created.
      * @param _l1BlockNumber The block number of L1 with the specified L1 block hash.
      * @param _segments      Array of the segments.
-A segment is the first root claims of a specific range.
+A segment is the first output of a specific range.
      */
     function createChallenge(
         bytes32 _l1BlockHash,